andreiu037/repo1/README.md

-# Sorting algorithms for beginners
+# Sorting Algorithms for Integer Arrays
 We implement 3 sorting algorithms for integer arrays.